Pressio/pressio/docs/pages/main.md

 * explore the [tutorials](./md_pages_tutorials.html);

 * we maintain a test suite!
-Interested in browing it? [here they are](https://github.com/Pressio/pressio/tree/master/tests/rom/burgers1d).
+Interested in browing it?
+[See here](https://github.com/Pressio/pressio/tree/master/tests/rom/burgers1d).

 <!-- ## What if your types are not natively supported in pressio? -->